 Shares of our common stock are newly-issued securities for which there is no established trading market.
-Our common stock has been approved for listing on the New York Stock Exchange, or the NYSE, subject to official notice of issuance.
+Our common stock has been approved for listing on the New York Stock Exchange, or the NYSE.
 However, there can be no assurance that an active trading market for our common stock will develop, or if one develops, be maintained.
 Accordingly, no assurance can be given as to the ability of our stockholders to sell their common stock or the price that our stockholders may obtain for their common stock.